allegory-software/allegory-sdk/MAKING-WIDGETS.md

 ## The necessity to keep properties orthogonal

-When defining a property, you can give a convert function in which the property value can be parsed, clamped or changed in any way before being set.
+When defining a property, you can give a convert function in which the property value can be parsed, clamped, or changed in any way before being set.
 This comes with a big caveat that is easy to forget: the convert function *must not depend on the value of any other property* to do its job because the order in which properties are set when the component is initialized is